 Results-Highlights Taken Directly from Studies

-Penn State-“Staphylococcus aureus bacterium were not found on any of the playing surfaces.”
+Penn State-“Staphylococcus aureus bacterium was not found on any of the playing surfaces.”

 Weber State-“These results indicate that infill material can serve as a potential source for